-At SolarWinds, they have been helping companies around the globe for decades by finding and analyzing SQL Server performance issues.
-With the latest release of Database Performance Analyzer (DPA), the team at SolarWinds has taken this a step further by analyzing the overall workloads to help Database Administrators optimize the workload.
+At SolarWinds, they have been helping companies around the globe for decades by finding and analyzing SQL Server performance issues by focusing on response time analysis.
+With the latest release of Database Performance Analyzer (DPA), the team at SolarWinds has taken this a step further by analyzing the overall workloads to help Database Administrators optimize the database engine workload.
 This optimization is based on analyzing the overall workload on a daily basis to determine the biggest issues at the query and table levels then providing tangible recommendations with the estimated performance benefit to justify the changes.
 Let’s dive into Query Performance Analysis and the Table Tuning Advisors to learn how you can streamline your database performance optimizations.

 Query Performance Analysis in SolarWinds Database Performance Analyzer

-- Most expensive queries for the overall workload
+- Most expensive SQL queries and stored procedures for the overall SQL database workload

 - Inefficient query plan steps to focus on